LogtalkDotOrg/logtalk3/manuals/sources/userman/performance.rst

 is turned on (the default when *developing* an application), the generated code also includes additional data about the source code such as entity and predicates positions in a source file.
-This data enables advanced developer tool functionality but it is usually not required when *deploying* an application.
+This data enables advanced developer tool functionality.
+But it is usually not required when *deploying* an application.
 Thus, turning this flag off is a common setting for minimizing an application footprint.